Among the main challenges that children with autism spectrum disorder (ASD) and their families face are meltdowns and outbursts.

 As a parent, you want to know what your child's sensory triggers are in order to minimize their effect on their conduct.

-At the end of the day, you should always remember that autism outbursts aren't bad behaviors in of themselves.
+At the end of the day, you should always remember that autism outbursts aren't bad or aggressive behaviors in of themselves.
 Instead, they are verbal and physical actions that your child may engage in when they don't know how to express themselves.

 By identifying and managing an outburst's signs, alongside eliminating its triggers, you can effectively prevent future meltdowns from occurring and help your autistic son or daughter communicate in a calmer and better manner.